All Practice Exams

 About the Nail Technician Exam

 The NIC National Nail Technology Theory Examination is the standard licensing exam for nail technicians across most US states.
-It tests knowledge of scientific concepts and nail technology procedures required to safely perform manicures, pedicures, nail enhancements, and nail art services.
+It tests knowledge of scientific concepts and nail technology procedures required to safely perform manicures, pedicures, and nail enhancement services.

 Questions